Ring Round the Moon

 With Barbie D and Daphne A. Frederic was all about the eyebrows… I decided.

 On the other hand, Wikipedia also reminds us that in a 1953 revival of Anouilh’s text, the part of Frederic’s eventual girlfriend Isabelle was played by a 19-year-old Brigitte Bardot.
+He’s meant to carry her on dripping wet having rescued her from a fountain at some point.
 Now there’s a thought.
 Hmmm.

 Forgotten what I was going to say now…